Riley Nash: Later years

-While on injured reserve, Nash was traded by the Blue Jackets to the Toronto Maple Leafs for a conditional seventh-round pick in the 2022 NHL Entry Draft on April 9, 2021.
-Remaining on the sidelines for the regular season, Nash returned to play in the post-season, making his Maple Leafs debut, going scoreless in two contests of a first-round defeat to the Montreal Canadiens.
+While on injured reserve, Nash was traded by the Blue Jackets to the Toronto Maple Leafs for a conditional seventh-round pick in the 2022 NHL Entry Draft on April 9, 2021, with the pick converting to a sixth if Nash appeared in 25% of Toronto's playoff games (condition met when Nash played in 2 of Toronto's 7 games).
+Remaining on the sidelines for the regular season, Nash returned to play in the postseason, making his Maple Leafs debut, going scoreless in two contests of a first-round defeat to the Montreal Canadiens.